 In October 2000, Alliance Capital acquired Sanford C. Bernstein.
-Alliance Capital's expertise in growth equity and corporate fixed-income investing complemented Bernstein's expertise in value equity and tax-exempt fixed-income management.
-In 2006, Alliance Capital Management L.P. changed its name to AllianceBernstein L.P.
-On May 2, 2018, we announced that we will establish our corporate headquarters in Nashville, Tennessee, and are currently in the process of relocating approximately 1,250 jobs to that office.
+Alliance Capital's expertise in growth equity and corporate fixedincome investing complemented Bernstein's expertise in value equity and tax-exempt fixed-income management.
+In 2006, Alliance Capital Management L.P. changed its name to Alliance Bernstein L.P.
+On May 2, 2018, AB announced plans to establish our corporate headquarters in Nashville, Tennessee.
+As of December 31, 2024, with a headcount of more than 1,050 in the Nashville office, we completed the relocation.

 On July 1, 2022, AllianceBernstein Holdings L.P. ("AB Holding") acquired a 100% ownership interest in CarVal Investors L.P. ("CarVal"), a global private alternatives investment manager primarily focused on opportunistic and distressed credit, renewable energy, infrastructure, specialty finance and transportation investments that, as of the acquisition date, constituted approximately \$12.2 billion in AUM.
 Also, on July 1, 2022, immediately following the acquisition of CarVal, AB Holding contributed 100% of its equity interests in CarVal to AllianceBernstein L.P. ("AB") in exchange for AB Units.
 Post-acquisition, CarVal was rebranded AB CarVal Investors L.P. ("AB CarVal").
+AB CarVal has adopted AB's Code of Ethics and many of AB's corporate policies.
+In 2024, AB CarVal launched its first perpetual, retail-oriented alternative offering, the AB CarVal Credit Opportunities Fund.